 ps Please note that my address is no longer in the desert.
 I am now resident in Jericho.

 In the face of difficulty and danger, God’s people were to listen to, trust in and follow him.
-They obeyed and ‘the disaster waiting to happen’ turned into a display of God’s power.
+Through their obedience, ‘the disaster waiting to happen’ turned into a display of God’s power.

 Our society is obsessed with health and safety and I wonder what impact that is having on the way we follow God.
-Are we still willing to take risks when we know that God is leading us?
+Are we still still willing to take risks when we are sure that God is leading us?

 The priests had to step into an overflowing river before it parted.